We build Arrows to shoot like Darts

 The difference in these three darts isn't just the weight, it's where the weight is placed on the dart.

-This type of arrow generally get the job done when everything goes right but if it encounter brush, bone or even thick hide and hair, it may not have enough mass/energy to push the broadhead to the vitals.
+This type of arrow generally gets the job done when everything goes right but if it encounters brush, bone, or even thick hide and hair, it may not have enough mass/energy to push the broadhead to the vitals.

 Not bad, but not great.
-It takes game if everything goes right but it doesn't have much penetration.
+It takes wildgame if everything goes right but it doesn't have much penetration.
 Light, fast arrows with low FOC are like this.
 They offer average performance at best.

 Is heavier better?
 Yes, but it depends...The steel shaft of this nail is about four times heavier than the wooden lead pencil so its trajectory will not be as flat; however, because of the increased mass, it will hit the board with much more momentum and have greater penetration.
 This fletched nail is an example of a carbon or aluminum shaft with added internal weight tubes.